nataliaortegaa/CS-313-Software-Design/README.md

 Second Class in the Computer Science Certificate Sequence.
 Focused on software development using object-oriented programming.
 Each attachment is an individual homework/exam for the class.
-All done by myself, unless otherwise mentioned.
+All done by myself, except for "Spiral.py", which was done with partner Ashley Chen.